Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 - Schedule your medical exam.
 Temporary insurance is only meant to cover you during the stipulated amount of time you have to get your medical exam and finish the application for underwriting.
 This time period is usually 90 days or less.

 - Receive your finalized insurance policy.
 Once your underwriting is complete, you’ll either receive the final terms of your insurance policy or be declined for coverage.
 If you choose to sign, your temporary insurance coverage ends and your new coverage begins.
 If you’re declined for coverage, your temporary insurance ends.
-You can choose to refuse the final terms or cancel your temporary coverage and application at any time.
+Choose to refuse the final terms or cancel your temporary coverage and application at any time.

 How much does temporary insurance cost?